ofabricio/jsqt/README.md

 fmt.Println(b) // {"lat":63.465,"lng":-20.178}
 ```

-Use `-each` to iterate over an array or object and create a new object out of it.
+Use `-i` to iterate over an array or object and create a new object out of it.
-When `-each` is used, two other functions become available:
+When `-i` is used, two other functions become available:
 [(key)](#key-val) that returns an array index or object key; and
 [(val)](#key-val) that returns an array item or key value.